Nuvessa Prescribing Information

 The safety of Nuvessa was evaluated in a randomized, double-blind, vehicle-controlled study in subjects with bacterial vaginosis.
 A total of 321 non-pregnant females with a mean age of 33.4 years (range 18 to 67 years) received Nuvessa.
 Subjects were primarily Black/African American (58.3%) or White (39.3%).
 Subjects administered a single dose of Nuvessa at bedtime on the first day of the study.

-There were no deaths or serious adverse events in this trial.
-Adverse events were reported by 19.0% of subjects treated with Nuvessa versus 16.1% of subjects treated with Vehicle Gel.
+There were no deaths or serious adverse reactions in this trial.
+Adverse reactions were reported by 19.0% of subjects treated with Nuvessa versus 16.1% of subjects treated with Vehicle Gel.

 Other Vaginal Formulations